Adulai Djabi Embalo

-Adulai Djabi Embalo (born 30 June 2005) is a Luxembourgian professional footballer who plays as a forward for the Serie B club Virtus Entella and the Luxembourg national team.
+Adulai Djabi Embalo (born 30 June 2005) is a Luxembourgish professional footballer who plays as a forward for Austrian 2.
+Liga club Kapfenberger SV and the Luxembourg national team.

 Club career

-Embalo is a product of the youth academies of the Luxembourgian clubs Käerjéng and Fola Esch.
+Embalo is a product of the youth academies of the Luxembourgish clubs Käerjéng and Fola Esch.
 In 2022, he debuted with Fola Esch's senior team in the Luxembourg National Division.
 In the summer of 2023, he moved to the Italian Serie C club Virtus Entella.

 International career

-Born in Luxembourg, Embalo is of Bissau-Guinean descent, and holds dual Luxembourgian and Portuguese citizenship.
+Born in Luxembourg, Embalo is of Bissau-Guinean descent, and holds dual Luxembourgish and Portuguese citizenship.
 He was called up to the senior Luxembourg national team for a set of 2026 FIFA World Cup qualification matches in November 2025.
 He debuted with Luxembourg in a 2–0 loss to Germany on 14 November 2025.